mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 The first problem is that the scenario is a fantasy.
 If I checked Twitter while I waited for a two minute process to finish, I'd often end up closing Twitter 5-15 minutes later.

-The second problem is something I'd never heard of until last year, but when I read about it, it made complete sense: data remanence.
-TODO: link to Deep Work.
+The second problem is something I'd never heard of until last year: attention residue.
+I learned about it in [*Deep Work*](https://amzn.to/2NcYWqL) by Cal Newport ([my notes](/book-reports/deep-work/)).
+TODO: look up studies.

+The last problem is that it trains your brain to expect constant stimulation.

+It's okay to be bored!
+Boredom is a skill.
+The more you can tolerate boredom when you're doing nothing, the easier it is to rest in deep thought when you're solving a difficult problem.

 ## Twitter